subvisual/blog/pages/posts/2016/05-may/81-rubybits-br-type-coercion.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/147/image@2x.jpg
 tags:
   - development
+intro: "Have you ever had to implement arithmetic operations for an object?
+If so, there"
 ---

 Have you ever had to implement arithmetic operations for an object?
 If so, there